gaepdit/template-app/README.md

 * Change branding colors in "src\WebApp\wwwroot\css\site.css".

-* Put copies of "appsettings.*.json" and "web.config" files in the "app-config" repository.
+* Make copies of the settings and config files in the "app-config" repository and update with correct values.

+* Create new Web Deploy Publish Profiles for each web server using the "Example-Server.pubxml" file as an example.

 ## External services